Decongestion of urban areas with hotspot-pricing: An application of the model to the traffic in Milan

-Note that the number of vehicles within the Area-C is now different: while in the cordon taxing scheme it was reduced, in the hotspot-pricing scheme it corresponds to the original flow of vehicles, but with a very different distribution over the city.
+Note that the number of vehicles within the Area-C is now different: while in the cordon taxing scheme it was reduced, in the hotspot pricing scheme it corresponds to the original flow of vehicles, but with a very different distribution over the city.
 Essentially, the distribution of congestion after the establishment of cordon tax scheme is not altered and it is still concentrated at the hotspots, as observed in real data.
 However, applying the hotspot scheme, the redistribution of vehicles is spread among neighboring junctions of the hotspots, which summarizes in less congested points even though the number of vehicles within Area-C is larger; remind we do not encourage vehicles to avoid entering the area.
-Graphical results about the congestion distribution in both cases are presented in Figs.~2B and~2C, respectively.
+Graphical results about the congestion distribution in both cases are presented in Figs.~\ref{fig:congDiffusionMilan}B and~\ref{fig:congDiffusionMilan}C, respectively.
+We also report in Fig.~\ref{fig:times_same_revenue} the distribution of travel times without and with the taxing schemes.
+The hotspot pricing approach is able to yield significantly better travel times despite handling more vehicles in the Area-C than the cordon pricing.